-The p4 admin setldapusers command allows you to convert all existing non-super users to use LDAP authentication.
-The command changes the AuthMethod field in the user specification for each user from perforce to ldap.
+The p4 admin setIdapusers command allows you to convert all existing non-super users to use LDAP authentication.
+The command changes the AuthMethod field in the user specification for each user from perforce to Idap.
 If super users want to use LDAP authentication, they must set their AuthMethod manually.

--a For p4 admin updatespecdepot, update the spec depot with all current forms. -s type For p4 admin updatespecdepot , update the spec depot with forms of the specified type, where type is one of client, depot, branch, label, typemap, group, user, job, stream, triggers, protect, server, license, jobspec. -z For p4 admin checkpoint and p4 admin journal , save the checkpoint and saved journal file in compressed (gzip) format, appending the .gz suffix to the files. -Z For p4 admin checkpoint and p4 admin journal , save the checkpoint in compressed (gzip) format, appending the .gz suffix to the file, but leave the journal uncompressed for use by replica servers. g-opts See "Global Options" on page 571 .
+-a For p4 admin updatespecdepot, update the spec depot with all current forms. -s type For p4 admin updatespecdepot, update the spec depot with forms of the specified type, where type is one of client, depot, branch, label, typemap, group, user, job, stream, triggers, protect, server, license, jobspec. -Z For p4 admin checkpoint and p4 admin journal, save the checkpoint and saved journal file in compressed (gzip) format, appending the .gz suffix to the files. -Z For p4 admin checkpoint and p4 admin journal , save the checkpoint in compressed (gzip) format, appending the .gz suffix to the file, but leave the journal uncompressed for use by replica servers. g- opts See "Global Options" on page 534.

-Can File Arguments Use Revision Specifier?
-Can File Arguments Use Revision Range?
-Minimal Access Level Required N/A N/A super p4 configure set dm.user.resetpassword=1
+Can File Arguments Use Can File Arguments Use Minimal Access Revision Specifier?
+Revision Range?
+Level Required N/A N/A super